 I remember the first time I saw deflected doubleweave—it was a set of scarves woven by Madelyn and featured in the January/February 2007 issue of Handwoven.
-They were unlike any weaving I’d seen before—big and bold shapes—some with curved edges!—in shining, shimmering silk.
+They were unlike any weaving I’d seen before—big and bold shapes—some with curved edges!—all in shining, shimmering silk.
 I became a woman possessed and once I felt I had the weaving skills, I bought the yarns and set out to weave my own set of scarves.

 I also discovered how much fun I had playing with the patterning by adjusting the treadling.
 I tried to keep careful notes of what I was doing where so I could recreate anything I liked.
-I loved the way shapes seemed to magically appear on my cloth, and when I removed it to wet-finish it, the threads moved around even more to create rounded edges as and flowers seemed to magically appear in the place of grids.
+I loved the way shapes seemed to magically appear on my cloth, and when I removed it to wet-finish it with just a bit of Synthrapol (affiliate link), the threads moved around and flowers began to appear in the place of grids.
 It was like magic!
 Best of all, the cloth had a different pattern on the opposite side that was just as lovely as the front.

 Because of my sampling, I ended up tweaking the draft of the scarves after discovering a pattern I liked slightly more.
 Once I felt I’d sampled enough, I warped my loom and wove two slightly different scarves.
 The scarves were great fun to weave—I think twisting the fringe was the hardest part, and that was only because I didn’t have a fringe twister at the time.
 If I had been previously smitten, after weaving those scarves I was in love.
 Immediately my black and white silk scarf became a treasured part of my wardrobe.
 I wear it whenever I go to an art gallery opening because it looks so sophisticated—and I always get compliments.